NLnetLabs/connectbyname/notes/dns-client-proxy.md

 If the proxy cannot obtain a connection to a recursive resolver in a way that matches the provided policy, then the proxy sets the BADPROXYPOLICY response code in the reply.
-In addition the proxy SHOULD try to find at least one connection to a recursive resolver.
-If the proxy did not find an alternative connection to a recursive resolver (also if it didn't try) then the proxy includes a PROXY CONTROL Option with all flags set to zero, and with  ADN Length, Addr Length, and SvcParams Length set to zero as well.

-If the proxy does have one or more alternative connections to recursive resolvers then the proxy generates options with the properties of those connection, with a maximum of three connections.
+The proxy MUST implement "resolver.arpa" as a locally served zone.
+Proxies SHOULD respond to all queries with NODATA unless other behavior is specified in a different document.

+If the proxy successfully connects to a recursive resolver and receives a reply, or the query is for a special use domain name that is handled internally in the proxy, then the proxy add a PROXY CONTROL Options dat details the connection to the recursive resolver (i.e., the U, UA, or A flag depending on encryption and authentication, P and or D for authenticated connections, A53, AT, AH2, AH3, or AQ depending on the transport (or none of those for a future transport).
+Furthermore the proxy includes the address it connected to, the Domain Name if known, any Service Parameters and the outgoing interface name if known.

 If the proxy finds a PROXY SCOPE Option, then it calculates the scope from the source address.
-If the scope is larger then specified in the option, then the proxy returns a BADPROXYPOLICY response code.
-The proxy sets the value of Scope to the actual scope of the source address of the request.
+The proxy adds a PROXY SCOPE Option to a reply and sets the value of Scope to the actual scope of the source address of the request.

 If the request contains a TRUST ANCHOR Option, then the proxy tries to fetch the trust anchor XML and p7s files if it does not have them already.